There are deer on the Isle of Wight!

 Close observation also revealed that she would then head for a particular area of long grasses and overhanging brambles.
 This is typical behaviour of a maternal hind with a new born calf.
 By discretely following these deer over the next few weeks I was able to see from some distance through binoculars that this was the typical Red deer maternal group of mature hind, yearling and calf.

-The Isle of Wight has long suffered from a lack of sufficient deer grazing, wood pasture habitats are threatened along with the Bats that use these areas as feeding grounds, the loss of Lichens due to overgrowths of Bramble has been noted in Parkhurst Forest.
+The Isle of Wight has long suffered from a lack of sufficient deer grazing, wood pasture habitats are threatened along with the Bats and Butterfies that use these areas as feeding grounds, the loss of Lichens due to overgrowths of Bramble has been noted in Parkhurst Forest.
 The Wood Calamint, the only native plant unique to the Isle of Wight has also been threatened by more vigorous vegetation.
 Browsing and grazing by deer are part of the essential natural processes by which these detrimental effects are prevented.

-If a responsible and positive attitude is shown by both private and public woodland managers alike, there is every reason to suppose that these deer will play their part in enriching biodiversity on the Isle of Wight and prove to be an attraction for our tourist based economy.
+If a responsible and positive attitude is shown by both private and public woodland managers alike, there is every reason to suppose that these deer will continue to play their part in enriching biodiversity on the Isle of Wight and prove to be an attraction for our tourist based economy.

 If you have seen some deer on the island please take part in the Isle of Wight Deer Survey locations will be treated with strictest confidence.
 For periodic updates please visit Isle of Wight Deer Conservation or email email@example.com